Moghreberia: Historical information and discovery

 After discovery of the initial two skulls in the Argana Basin, these remains were first detailed, and the genus and species named, by JM Dutuit in 1980, in which he emphasized similarities to other kannemeyerids.
 Dutuit further detailed the genus using more well-preserved partial cranial remains discovered in the Argana Basin as well in 1988.
 It was using this new fossil that he initially categorized Moghreberia into Kannemeyeridae.
 Dutuit did, however, recognize similarities between Moghreberia and the North American genus Placerias within the family Stahleckeriidae.
 This observation was later supported by computer-assisted phylogenetic analysis by Kammerer et al. which concluded Moghreberia was most closely related to Placerias, placing it in Stahleckeriidae as opposed to Kannemeyeridae.
 This established Moghreberia as a close relative to Stahleckeria, Ischigualastia, and Angonisaurus in addition to Placerias.
 Based on these few isolated cranial elements and the complete lack of postcranial remains, the taxonomic validity of Moghreberia was highly debated.
 Some authors claimed it was a sister taxon of Placerias, as previously mentioned, whereas others claimed it was merely a synonym of Placerias and that they were one and the same.
-It wasn’t until 2020 that its taxonomic validity was reanalyzed and the gap in phylogenetic positioning closed with the first postcranial analysis of Moghreberia nmachouensis, which was made possible due to the discovery of a nearly complete skeleton of the individual.
+It wasn't until 2020 that its taxonomic validity was reanalyzed and the gap in phylogenetic positioning closed with the first postcranial analysis of Moghreberia nmachouensis, which was made possible due to the discovery of a nearly complete skeleton of the individual.
 This analysis concluded that Moghreberia was in fact phylogenetically unique and is likely more closely related to Lisowicia of Poland than to North American Placerias.

-Description and paleobiology
+Description

 Various examinations and analyses of both cranial and postcranial elements have outlined the characteristics displayed in Moghreberia fossils.